EVANNE WILHELM – Artistic Director

-Hart Godden is the Artistic Director of the Regina Philharmonic Chorus (RPC).
-Under his direction, the RPC has developed into one of the major choruses in Canada and numbers about 130 singers.
-The RPC has become known for their concerts of exciting and beautiful music, which have included works such as Carmina Burana, the Messiah, the Bach Magnificat, the Duruflé Requiem and the Jenkins’ Armed Man Mass.
+Hart Godden is the former Artistic Director and an honorary life member of the Regina Philharmonic Chorus (RPC).
+Under his direction, the RPC has developed into one of the major choruses in Canada with over 100 singers and a repertoire which includes Orff’s Carmina Burana, Handel’s Messiah, Bach’s Magnificat, Duruflé’s Requiem and Jenkins’ The Armed Man.

-Hart Godden is also the founder and Artistic Director of the Halcyon Chamber Choir, a dynamic and exciting youth choir.
-This award-winning choir is known for their exquisite choral sound, their dramatic presentations, and their sheer energy on-stage.
-In addition to their unique choral concerts, Halcyon has regularly appeared with the Regina Symphony Orchestra and the Regina Philharmonic Chorus.
+Hart Godden is also the founder and Artistic Director of the Halcyon Chamber Choir.
+This award-winning youth choir is known for its exquisite choral sound, dramatic presentations, and sheer on-stage energy.
+Halcyon has regularly appeared with the RSO and the RPC.

 As a performer, he is often heard in concert with Tara Semple, flute, as the duo High F’lutin’.
 He also performs with the Regina Symphony Orchestra as organist and keyboardist.
 As well, he now appears regularly with the baroque ensemble, Per Sonatori, as harpsichordist and organist.

 Mr. Godden has also trained as a pipe organ technician, and works for Pipework, the Western Canadian representative for Casavant Frères Limitée.
 He has worked on numerous instruments in Canada and the U.S. As well, he maintains a music studio, where he teaches piano, organ, theory and harmony, and coaches vocal students in musical theatre.